ESPN’s Dick Vitale diagnosed with cancer for a 4th time with surgery scheduled for Tuesday

-Vitale announced Friday that a biopsy of a lymph node in his network showed cancer.
+Vitale announced Friday that a biopsy of a lymph node in his neck showed cancer.
 He is scheduled to have surgery Tuesday.

-“With all the (prayers) I have received & the loving support of my family, friends and ESPN colleagues, I will win this battle,” Vitale said on on X, formerly Twitter.
+“With all the (prayers) I have received & the loving support of my family, friends, and ESPN colleagues, I will win this battle,” Vitale said on X, formerly Twitter.

 The 85-year-old Vitale has previously been treated for melanoma and lymphoma.
 He also had six weeks of radiation treatments last year when tests revealed he had vocal cord cancer.